ademusoyo/linktree/README.md

 Navigate to the `server` directory and install the node modules by running `npm install`

-When that is complete, run `node index.js` to start the server.
+When that is complete, run `node server.js` to start the server.

 You should see the following in your terminal
 ```
 Hello!
 App is running on port 3001.
 ```

+## Testing
+To run the back-end tests run `npm test` in your terminal in the `servers`.